JullianDev/deno_signalr/README.md

 ## Ending the connection
-When no longer needed, end the connection:
+When no longer needed, end the connection (if it exists):
 ```typescript
 MyClient.end()
 ```